zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 Here at ZenML, we've made it our mission to build a tool that spans the complete development process of machine learning solutions in Python.
 Such a lofty vision comes with its own set of challenges.
 Not least of which is the shear scale of other tools that need to be integrated.
 You might have guessed where this is going.
-Many Integrated tools implies a large amount of integration tests.
+Many integrated tools implies a large number of integration tests.
 This is especially true if you also want to verify interoperability.

-We start this journey in a very standard, cookie cutter, monolithic workflow.
+We start this journey in a very standard, cookie-cutter, monolithic workflow.
 I'm sure many projects start out this way.
 One yaml file defines a workflow that checks out the code, perform linting, unit testing, integration testing and uploading coverage to [codecov](https://codecov.io/) on a matrix of operating systems and Python versions.
 Here is one such sample of what the workflow used to look like.